Greek Vineyard Estate

 Expansion Opportunities

-We’ve offered private wine and olive grove tours and tastings to friends and family, plus their friends.
-During this “beta phase,” contacts have expressed the desire to stay on-site.
-We envision that a lucrative opportunity is available to build and develop eco-cottages for guests to stay in luxury and enjoy the complete experience of living on a working estate while enjoying the peaceful surroundings, incredible views, and farm-to-table produce.
-In addition to the wine and olive oil tastings and tours, cooking classes, organic and biodynamic farming classes, health/wellness classes, business retreats, and getaways could be offered.
+Another viable option would be to develop it as an agro-touristic venue.
+For example, a lucrative opportunity would be available to build and develop eco-cottages for guests to stay in luxury and enjoy the complete experience of living on a working estate while enjoying the peaceful surroundings, incredible views, and farm-to-table produce.
+In addition to the wine and olive oil tastings and tours, cooking classes, organic and biodynamic farming classes, health/wellness classes, business retreats, getaways and a perfect venue for weddings could be offered.
+We envision this commercial enterprise could capitalize upon the “lifestyle business” of a self-sustaining, environmentally-friendly estate.
+The property has been developed with the mindset of functionality in balance with beauty, preservation with innovation, and productivity in harmony with renewal.

 The potential for expanding the estate is high.
 The infrastructure is in place, and current assets include:

-1. A “move-in” ready, luxurious private residence and guest quarters, Wifi equipped.
+- A “move-in” ready, luxurious private residence and guest quarters, Wifi equipped.

-4. Wine and Olive Oil Cultivation Equipment
+- Wine and Olive Oil Cultivation Equipment

 Building expansion:

-1. Near the housing compound, 286.32 sq meters can still be built, such as a house, pool, and chai/winetasting room/garage.
+- Near the housing compound, 286.32 sq meters can still be built, such as a house, pool, and chai/winetasting room/garage.

-2. On one plot of land with olive groves, 308.31 sq meters can be built of eco-cottages or another house.
+- On one plot of land with olive groves, 308.31 sq meters can be built of eco-cottages or another house.

-3. On another plot of land with olive groves, 283.74 sq meters can be built of eco-cottages or another house.
+- On another plot of land with olive groves, 283.74 sq meters can be built of eco-cottages or another house.

-4. 34.1 sq meters remaining to expand the Spatharei village house
+- 34.1 sq meters remaining to expand the Spatharei village house

-Properties similar to Greek Winery:
+Properties similar to Greek Vineyard Estate: